 If your wealth has grown beyond your personal needs and those of the people you love, Gates’s view is clear: the responsibility to give back kicks in.
 Whether that means consistent charitable giving (which also carries real tax advantages) or establishing a philanthropic fund, Gates puts impact ahead of accumulating more figures in a bank account.

 He has put that philosophy into sharp practice.
-In May 2025, Gates announced that the Gates Foundation will distribute $200 billion and permanently close its doors on December 31, 2045, in what the Foundation called the largest philanthropic commitment in modern history.
-The Foundation has already disbursed more than $100 billion since its founding in 2000.
-Gates summed up the thinking plainly: “There are too many urgent problems to solve for me to hold onto resources that could be used to help people.”
+On the occasion of the Gates Foundation’s 25th anniversary in May 2025, Gates announced the Foundation will spend more than $200 billion and permanently close its doors on December 31, 2045, in what the Foundation itself called the largest philanthropic commitment in modern history.
+During its first 25 years, powered in part by Warren Buffett’s generosity, the Foundation gave away more than $100 billion.
+Gates summed up the thinking in a blog post: “There are too many urgent problems to solve for me to hold onto resources that could be used to help people.”
 For Gates, the Carnegie principle that “the man who dies thus rich dies disgraced” is not an abstraction but a working deadline.

 Save like a pessimist, but invest like an optimist

 Aggressive saving paired with long-horizon investing is a powerful combination for building wealth.
-Optimism about the future of the economy is reasonable, but it should never tip into chasing high-flying growth stocks for a quick double.
-Those two impulses belong to different parts of a financial plan and should be kept firmly separate.
+Optimism about the economy’s future is reasonable, but it should never tip into chasing high-flying growth stocks for a quick double.
+Those two impulses belong in different parts of a financial plan and should be kept firmly separate.

-Gates practices what he preaches through Cascade Investments, his private investment firm.
-The fund holds a diversified portfolio of major companies including Republic Services, Ecolab, Deere & Co., and Canadian National Railway, alongside assets such as Four Seasons Hotels.
+Gates practices what he preaches through Cascade Investments, his private investment firm, which as of 2025 oversees more than $115 billion in his personal assets.
+The portfolio is built around large, durable positions: Berkshire Hathaway has grown into one of the firm’s biggest holdings after Gates added roughly 7 million shares in 2025 alone.
+Other anchor stakes include Republic Services, Ecolab, and Deere and Co., alongside real assets such as Four Seasons Hotels and approximately 269,000 acres of U.S. farmland, making Gates the country’s largest private farmland owner.
 The approach is deliberately patient, with few moves in any given quarter.
 By staying in the market through down cycles and saving relentlessly in the meantime, investors can reach a level of financial security that eventually opens the door to meaningful giving.

 AI brings an era of “free intelligence” and new skills matter